Definition

 What is Synchronous Optical Network (SONET)?

-Synchronous Optical Network (SONET) is a North American standard for synchronous data transmission over optical fibers.
-In other words, SONET is a standardized digital communication protocol.
-SONET transmits and multiplexes multiple data streams across a fiber optic cable.
+Synchronous Optical Network (SONET) is a North American standardized digital communication protocol for synchronous data transmission over optical fibers.
+In other words, SONET transmits and multiplexes multiple data streams across a fiber optic cable.

-The American National Standards Institute (ANSI) originally developed SONET for public telephone networks in the 1980s.
-Today, SONET acts as a standard for digital networks to enable and interconnect with existing conventional transmission systems and enable them to take advantage of optical media through tributary attachments.
+The American National Standards Institute (ANSI) developed SONET for public telephone networks in the 1980s.
+Today, it acts as a standard for digital networks to enable and interconnect with existing conventional transmission systems.
+This enables them to take advantage of optical media through tributary attachments.

 Backbone carrier networks typically use SONET.
-Telecom operators share data over the line of a fiber optic cable instead of digging trenches to bury new cables, which is typically a more expensive process.
-To multiplex the data, the network separates the cable into separate channels.
-The speed of data transmission is comparable to Gigabit Ethernet speeds.
+Telecom operators share data over a line of fiber optic cable instead of digging trenches to bury new cables, which is a more expensive process.
+To multiplex the data, the network separates the cable into channels.
+The data transmission speed is comparable to Gigabit Ethernet speeds.

 SONET components